-MM BIO-1: Avoid Disturbance of Western Burrowing Owls and active Western Burrowing Owl Burrows.
+MM BIO-2: To avoid disturbance of Western Burrowing Owls and active Western Burroing Owl burrows, the following shall be implemented:

-A pre-construction survey would be conducted by a qualified biologist for burrowing owls within 30 days of the on-set of construction.
+- A pre-construction survey would be conducted by a qualified biologist for burrowing owls within 30 days of the on-set of construction.
 This survey would be conducted according to methods described in the Staff Report on Burrowing Owl Mitigation (CDFW 2012).
-All suitable habitats of the site would be covered during this survey.

-- If pre-construction surveys undertaken during the breeding season (February 1 through August 31) locate active nest burrows within or near construction zones, these nests, and an appropriate buffer around them (as determined by a qualified biologist) would remain off-limits to construction until the breeding season is over or until a qualified biologist has determined that the natal burrow is no longer in use. - During the non-breeding season (September 1 through January 31), resident owls may be relocated to alternative habitat.
+All suitable habitats of the site would be covered during this survey. - If pre-construction surveys undertaken during the breeding season (February 1 through August 31) locate active nest burrows within or near construction zones, these nests, and an appropriate buffer around them (as determined by a qualified biologist) would remain offlimits to construction until the breeding season is over or until a qualified biologist has determined that the natal burrow is no longer in use. - During the non-breeding season (September 1 through January 31), resident owls may be relocated to alternative habitat.
 The relocation of resident owls must be according to a relocation plan prepared by a qualified biologist.
 Passive relocation would be the preferred method of relocation.
 This plan must provide for the owl's relocation to nearby lands possessing available nesting and foraging habitat.